typestack/typedi/docs/typescript/06-service-tokens.md

 ## Injecting service tokens

-They can be used with the `@Inject()` decorator to overwrite the inferred type of the property of argument.
+They can be used with the `@Inject()` decorator to overwrite the inferred type of the property or argument.

 ```ts
 import 'reflect-metadata';